-It is recognized that some tourist operators may be concerned about the effect of the APM Project as some people may be less likely to visit the area.
+It is recognized that some tourist operators are sensitive to the APM Project.
 However, others can see positive implications for the tourist industry as a result of increased population and tourism visitation to the area.

-Some natural areas may be affected by the APM Project.
-Effective mitigation and environmental protection measures would ensure that the overall environmental integrity of the area is maintained.
+Some natural areas may be affected by the project.
+Further dialogue and effective mitigation and environmental protection measures would ensure that the overall environmental integrity of the area is maintained.